sjud/leptos_tauri_from_scratch/README.md

 lib-features = ["hydrate"]
 lib-default-features = false
 ```
-So this looks like a normal SSR leptos, except for<br>
-- We have a CSR, Hydrate, and SSR versions.
+So this looks like a normal SSR leptos, except for our CSR, Hydrate, and SSR versions.
 ```toml
 [features]
 csr = [ "leptos/csr","leptos_meta/csr","leptos_router/csr", ]